 The Mohu Airwave also adds a number of internet streaming channels to round out the experience.
 The streaming lineup is basic with channels like NASA TV and Bloomberg TV, but Mohu promises it will add more.

-Finally, the Airwave has a lot of limitations.
+The Airwave does have some limitations.
 You can only stream to devices on your home network.
 The programming guide only lets you see what’s playing now.
 There’s no ability to pause and rewind live TV or to skip commercials.
 Another potential deal-breaker: you can’t record programming to watch later.

 Tablo TV provides a more complete, but more expensive, solution to watching live TV through your Roku.
 It’s a DVR set-top-box with either two or four HDTV tuners depending on the model you buy.